ManikaR26/Financial-Data-Pipeline-/README.md

-Real-Time Financial Data Processing Pipeline
+Real-Time Event Data Processing Pipeline

 This project implements a real-time data processing system designed to ingest, transform, store, and visualize financial market data.
 It leverages Apache Kafka for streaming, Apache Spark for real-time processing, MySQL for storage, and Grafana for monitoring and visualization.
 The entire pipeline is containerized using Docker to ensure scalability and easy deployment.